iamxiggy/dokkan-battle-unit-data/README.md

 * Transformation data is missing
 * "before_eza"/"after_eza" data was added later and was a WIP when I left off
 * A lot of units that are named the same, but are different types, aren't present

+Again, this is messy, this is incomplete, but do with it what you want.